andreasm80/netbox_avd_pipeline_demo/README.md

 **A note on what Netbox is responsible for in my demo:**

-I have not focused on getting Netbox to provide all the configuration details such as BGP, VXLAN, EVPN config.
+I have not focused on getting Netbox to provide all the configuration details such as BGP, VXLAN, EVPN config (full data model in Netbox).
 I have only focused on letting Netbox handle adding/removing devices, configure/add/remove interfaces, add/remove VLANs (including SVIs) and AVD will take care of the rest.
 There is ofcourse nothing stopping you to make Netbox handle everything if you want.

 ## Webhook receiver tasks explained

+As Gitea dont have or had this capability I decided to just run a simple python script that triggered certain actions when it received hooks from Netbox.
+These actions involves running 4 playbooks and a python script that reads the changes from Netbox.
+Below is a short description of what the responsibilities of the different playbooks do.

+- 1-playbook-update_inventory-dev-prod.yml

 ## The scripts explained